Back

 1. The multiple-choice section is scored by computer.
 Multiple-choice scores are based on the number of questions answered correctly.
 Points are not deducted for incorrect answers or unanswered questions.

 2. Scores are assigned to individual essays or problems in the free-response or written-response section by readers (high school and college educators) at the AP Reading.
-These scores are based on detailed scoring guidelines established by the Development Committee.
+These scores are based on detailed scoring guidelines established by the AP test development committees.
 All free responses on the end-of-course exam (including AP Seminar), AP Art and Design submissions, and individual written components of performance tasks (in AP Computer Science Principles, AP Seminar, and AP Research) are scored by readers.
 The Presentation and Oral Defense components of the AP Seminar and AP Research performance tasks, as well as the AP African American Studies project, are scored by the classroom teachers.
 These teachers receive certification and/or training on how to score their students’ performance tasks or projects within College Board guidelines.

 3. A composite score is created from the combined scores on the multiple-choice and free-response or written-response sections.